kudi-inc/nomba-android-sdk/README.md

 ## 📱 Projects

 If you use the Nomba Android SDK in your project and would like it listed here, simply create a new issue with the title of your app, link to it on the PlayStore and tag it with the label 'project'.
-It would get added here afterwards
+It would get added here afterwards.

 <br>